-In total, we aim to recruit 15 healthy volunteers to be vaccinated and then test to see whether the vaccines can protect against malaria infection.
-Each volunteer will receive the ChAd63 PvDBP vaccine first, followed by MVA PvDBP approximately 8 weeks later.
+In total, we aim to recruit 17 healthy volunteers to be vaccinated and then test to see whether the vaccines can protect against malaria infection.
+Each volunteer will receive three doses of the PvDBPII in Matrix M1 vaccine at monthly intervals.
 After each vaccination, we will see volunteers in clinic at regular intervals to assess for side effects and take blood samples to analyse the body's immune response to the vaccines.

-Around 4 weeks after the second vaccination, we will deliberately infect volunteers with P. vivax malaria by injecting a tiny amount of malaria infected blood into the vein.
+Around 4 weeks after the third vaccination, we will deliberately infect volunteers with P. vivax malaria by injecting a tiny amount of malaria infected blood into the vein.
 Deliberately infecting volunteers in this way is called a malaria challenge.
 As we are infecting volunteers directly into the blood, this is sometimes called a blood-stage malaria challenge.

 Following challenge, we will then observe volunteers closely to see if they have been protected from malaria or develop symptoms more slowly compared to volunteers who did not receive the vaccine (controls).
-At the same time, we will take blood daily or twice daily to measure the parasite growth in their blood and analyse the immune response.
-If volunteers are protected from malaria, we will analyse the immune responses to try to link them to the protective effects.
+At the same time, we will take blood daily or twice daily to measure the parasite growth in your blood and analyse the immune response.
+If volunteers are protected from malaria, we will analyse the immune responses to try to link these to the protective effects.
 If malaria infection develops (confirmed by detecting parasites in the blood), we will start malaria treatment to clear the infection.

 The controls (unvaccinated volunteers) for this trial will be recruited as part of another study, called VAC069.
-These volunteers will not be vaccinated but will be infected with malaria at the same time and in the same way as VAC071 participants.
+These volunteers will not be vaccinated but will be infected with malaria at the same time and in the same way as VAC079 participants.